Double Categories of Open Systems: the Cospan Approach: Petri nets

 to this one:

 Just as there is a left adjoint functor

 there is a left adjoint

-from the category $\wg\Petri$ of whole-grain Petri nets and etale maps to the category of strict symmetric monoidal categories and strict symmetric monoidal functors.
+from the category $\wg\Petri$ of whole-grain Petri nets and etale maps to the category of symmetric strict monoidal categories and symmetric strict monoidal functors.
 Just as the functor $F$ gives rise to a symmetric monoidal double functor

 the functor $F_\wg$ gives a symmetric monoidal double functor

 Moreover, there is a square of symmetric monoidal double functors, commuting up to isomorphism:

 where $\lOpen(G)$ comes from a left adjoint functor $G \maps \Petri_\wg \to \Petri$, and $\lOpen(H)$ comes from a left adjoint $H \maps \SSMC \to \CMC$.
 For details, see \cite[Sec.\ 9]{BGMS}.